remram44/drone-runner-qemu/README.md

 # Installation

-Download the {{ Type }} runner and configure to connect with your central Drone server using your server address and shared secret.
+Download the qemu runner and configure to connect with your central Drone server using your server address and shared secret.

 ```console
 $ docker run -d \